Minerva Online Health and Safety Certificate Introductory Training Program

 More information to some frequently asked questions including program features, a listing of modules in each course, licensing fees etc. can be found here.

-Some College departments have subscribed to Minerva’s online courses in 2021 with very positive feedback.
-Minerva will continue its discussions with College Deans and their staff within Technology, OHS, and Trade School programs to demonstrate the value of incorporating any of these modules into their curriculum as well as micro credential opportunities for their students.
+Since 2021, Minerva has had several teaching institutions and professional associations enter into licensing agreements with Minerva Canada to access its online courses on their LMS with over 12,000 students, employees accessing one or more of its modules Some College departments have subscribed to Minerva’s online courses in 2021 with very positive feedback and testimonials.
+Minerva will continue its discussions with academia, industry to demonstrate the value of incorporating any of these modules into their curriculum, training as well as micro credential opportunities for their students and employees.

-New eLearning Leadership Certificate Course in Health and Safety
+New eLearning Management Certificate Course in Health and Safety

-A new online Minerva Leadership Certificate course that will incorporate about half of the 28 modules is expected by June 2023.
-Participant survey input from various Minerva Canada employee, student pilots and its 2022-23 introductory training program will be used to finalize the needed modules.
-It is anticipated that this course will benefit training in different industry sectors, especially small to medium size firms.
-It will also provide opportunities for a micro-credential in Health and Safety to individuals in post secondary schools and others.
+New online Minerva Management Certificate courses that will incorporate several of the 28 modules and other new material is expected by Q1 2024.
+Employee and student survey input from Minerva’s two pilots are being used to finalize the desired modules.
+It is anticipated that the courses will include core modules and elective modules and designed for either future business leaders or Health and safety professionals, committee members etc The courses will benefit training in different industry sectors, especially small to medium size firms.
+It will also provide opportunities for a micro-credential in Health and Safety to individuals in post secondary schools and others and better preparing them as they enter the workplace.